Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models: Comparison and Discussion

 \subsection{Two Years versus Eight Years of Data}

-As discussed in Section \ref{DemandForecasting}, we train our models for two scenarios, with two years and eight years of data, respectively.
-Since there is no trend in the data from 2016 onwards (see Fig. \ref{fig:TSD}), in the first scenario the models are trained for two years (2016 to 2017).
-With this amount of data, forecasts are not accurate for univariate time series approaches, and one needs to include the clinical indicators in the forecasting model (see Table \ref{tab:Model Comparisons}).
-However, by dedicating eight years of data for training, the ARIMA model's performance improves by approximately 20\% and is very close to the multivariate methods.
-The Prophet model, on the other hand, is not significantly affected when more data are available.
-The reason is that, unlike ARIMA, information about seasonality and holiday effects are explicitly included in the model.
+As discussed in Section \ref{sec:DemandForecasting}, we train our models for two training window sizes, with two years and eight years of data, respectively.
+Since there is no trend in the data from 2016 onwards (see Figure \ref{fig:TSD}), in the first scenario the models are trained for two years (training window size of two years, starting from 2016).
+With this amount of data and by retraining every year, forecasts are not accurate for univariate time series approaches, and one needs to include the clinical predictors in the forecasting model.
+However, by considering a training window of eight years, the ARIMA model's performance improves by approximately 20\%, compared to the case of a two year training window.
+The Prophet model's performance also improves when more data are available, specifically when it is trained less frequently (30 and 90 days retraining windows).

-Both of the multivariate models result in small forecasting errors for two years of data for training, whereas they do not perform significantly better as the amount of data increases.
-This highlights the importance of including the clinical indicators in the forecasting process.
+In general the multivariate models result in small forecasting errors for two years of data for training, and do not perform significantly better as the amount of data increases, which shows that there is not much sensitivity to the training window size.
+This highlights the importance of including the clinical predictors in the forecasting process.